 What you really need to look out for is a jacket with pockets that will keep your shotgun shells secure.
 Many people have been known to lose shotgun shells, and other knick knacks, right from their pockets.
 Our recommendation would be to look out for pockets that close, whether it be with snaps or velcro closures

 Alternatively, you might want to look out for a jacket with dedicated loops for holding your shells.
-However these can be somewhat of a rarity in upland hunting jackets and are more commonly found in upland hunting vests, which is a shame.
+However these can be somewhat of a rarity in hunting jackets and are more commonly found in vests, which is a shame.

-The best upland hunting jackets come with a game pouch.
-Obviously how big a game pouch you need depends on what you’re hunting.
+The right upland coats come with a game pouch.
+Obviously how big a game pouch you need depends on what you’re about to hunt.
 Pheasant for example will need a lot more room than quail.

-So basically you need to choose a jacket with a game pouch size that’s the most appropriate for what you're hunting.
+Yyou need to choose one with a game pouch size that’s the most appropriate for the game.

 Keeping the wind out

-If you’re specifically looking for an upland hunting jacket rather than an upland hunting vest, chances are you’re looking for something that will keep the wind out for you, or at least cut the wind down.
+If you’re specifically looking for an upland jacket rather than an vest, chances are you’re looking for something that will keep the wind out for you, or at least cut the wind down.

 When you’re cutting across a field or prairie you can expect to be exposed to a considerable amount of wind, and will want to be kept comfortably warm.
 Ideally you’d want to strike the perfect balance between wind blocking and breathability.

-When you’re focused on getting your aim on that bird you don’t want your jacket flapping about in the wind.
+When you’re focused on getting your aim on that bird you don’t want your coat flapping about in the wind.

 And on that note, let’s talk about layering.
 Earlier we talked about having a well fitted jacket, but if you tend to really feel the cold, you’ll likely want to put some layering underneath.